Submitted by: Ellen Budish, FL

 - Interactive whiteboard (or just an LCD projector)

 Preparation:Preview BrainPOP's href="http://www.brainpop.com/technology/computersandinternet/onlinesafety/">Online Safety movie and BrainPOP Jr.'s Internet Safety movie to determine which is more appropriate for your students.
 You should also create your own Storybird account and familiarize yourself with the tools available on Storybird's free site.

 - Show the BrainPOP or BrainPOP Jr. movie on online/internet safety.
 Be sure to turn on the closed captioning to help students process the information.

 - Review the information from the movie using the related quiz and activity features.
 Guide students to recall that they should ask an adult to help them create login names and passwords for any websites they use.

-- Project the Kerpoof website for the class to see and demonstrate some of the cool things students can do with the site.
+- Project the <Storybird website for the class to see and demonstrate some of the cool things students can do with the site.
 Explain that students will have the opportunity to explore the site after they ask a trusted adult at home to help them create a username/login like they learned on BrainPOP.
 Assign this task as homework.

-- The following day, encourage students to share how they created their Kerpoof accounts.
+- The following day, encourage students to share how they created their Storybird accounts.
 Be sure to emphasize the importance of keeping their login usernames and passwords private.
-Have students also share what they did on Kerpoof and what their plans are for utilizing more of the site's resources.
+Have students also share what they did on Storybird and what their plans are for utilizing more of the site's resources.
 If possible, Provide some class time for this so that you can assist students and facilitate their thinking and problem solving.